 Chris Lugo, Executive Director

 Chris Lugo is Executive Director of the OUT Georgia Business Alliance, proudly serving as Georgia’s only LGBTQ+ and Allied Chamber of Commerce.

-In this role, Lugo is charged with leading the nonprofit organization’s focus on serving the LGBTQ+ and allied business community by advocating for the most inclusive and equitable business environment; providing support and resources to fuel economic growth; and driving meaningful community connections and impact across the State of Georgia.
+In this role, Lugo is charged with leading the nonprofit chamber’s focus on serving the LGBTQ+ and allied business community by advocating for the most inclusive and equitable business environment; providing support and resources to fuel economic growth; and driving meaningful community connections and impact across the State of Georgia.

-Lugo is honored to serve on the City of Atlanta Mayor’s LGBTQ+ Advisory Board alongside fellow LGBTQ+ business and community leaders, and he is co-chair of its Economic and Community Development Committee.
+Lugo is honored to serve on the City of Atlanta Mayor’s LGBTQ+ Advisory Board alongside fellow corporate, nonprofit, and community leaders, and he is co-chair of its Economic and Community Development Committee.

-Lugo previously held marketing, fundraising, and nonprofit management positions with IBM Corporation, Direct Energy Business, Alzheimer’s Association, and most recently as Executive Director of The Cavaliers, a Chicago-based nonprofit dedicated to developing young leaders through the performing arts, where he served as the organization’s first-ever Executive Director.
+Lugo previously held marketing, fundraising, and nonprofit management positions with IBM Corporation, Direct Energy Business, Alzheimer’s Association, and most recently The Cavaliers, a Chicago-based nonprofit dedicated to developing young leaders through the performing arts, where he served as the organization’s first-ever Executive Director.

-Lugo is an alumnus of the University of Florida and is married to his long-time partner and husband Tommy Allen, who both reside in Atlanta with their dog Varik.
+Lugo is a proud alumnus of the University of Florida and is married to his long-time partner and husband Tommy Allen, who both reside in Atlanta, Ga., with their dog Varik.